IBM/generate-insights-from-multiple-data-sources/README.md

 ![](doc/source/images/connection4.png)

-## 6.Add the Db2 Warehouse connection
+## 6. Add the Db2 Warehouse connection

 This methodology is similar to [step 5](#5-add-the-db2-connection).